Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Summary and outlook

 \section{Summary and outlook}

 We have realized a cavity-free neutral atom quantum networking node based on a parabolic mirror that simultaneously serves as a high-NA trapping and collection optic.
 The node combines high single-photon collection efficiency with high atom–photon entanglement fidelity in a compact, fiber-integrated, and mechanically robust architecture built from millimeter-scale in-vacuum optics on a monolithic platform.
-Although we have implemented two independent nodes with comparable performance in atom loading and single-photon generation, all quantitative results reported in this manuscript are obtained from a single node.
+Although we have implemented two independent nodes with comparable performance in atom loading and single-photon generation, all quantitative results reported in this manuscript are obtained from a single node. \rsub{See Appendix~\ref{app.node2} for representative data from the second node. }

-The relatively large success probability for single-photon generation directly supports high-quality atom–photon entanglement, suppressing the impact of detector dark counts and background scattering and enabling rapid optimization and stabilization of experimental parameters.
-Together with the millisecond-scale coherence time of the memory qubit, these features are well matched to the requirements for efficient meter-scale links and provide a realistic starting point for demonstrations of remote entanglement between two such nodes.
-More fundamentally, parabolic mirrors can be engineered with effective numerical apertures exceeding unity and can even encompass the emitter, as has been demonstrated with trapped ions~\cite{Maiwald2012}.
-Extending our architecture to such extreme-NA configurations would push the light–matter interface closer to unit efficiency while preserving the intrinsic mode-matching and mechanical robustness of the monolithic design.
+The relatively large success probability for single-photon generation directly supports high-quality atom–photon entanglement, suppressing the impact of detector dark counts and background scattering and enabling rapid optimization and stabilization of experimental parameters. \rsub{Although cavity-based systems can achieve higher success probabilities, our results show that a cavity-free architecture can nevertheless reach a regime of efficient photon generation and high entanglement fidelity while retaining a simpler and scalable light-matter interface.} Together with the millisecond-scale coherence time of the memory qubit, these features are well matched to the requirements for efficient meter-scale links and provide a realistic starting point for demonstrations of remote entanglement between two such nodes. \rsub{More generally, the parabolic mirror geometry can be engineered with numerical apertures exceeding unity and can even encompass the emitter, as has been demonstrated with trapped ions~\cite{Maiwald2012}.
+Extending our architecture to such extreme-NA configurations could further increase the photon collection efficiency while retaining the mechanical robustness of the monolithic design, although such implementations would require additional engineering for optical access.
+At the same time, for the $\sigma$-polarized photons considered here, large collection angles lead to a spatially varying polarization structure of the collected field, which fundamentally limits the achievable coupling into a single-mode fiber~\cite{LLuo2009}.}

 Finally, the in-vacuum assembly is explicitly designed to be compatible with additional high-NA objective lenses for generating and imaging atomic arrays at each node.
 In the envisioned architecture, one site of the array will be dedicated to coupling to photons and establishing inter-node links, while local Rydberg gates and atom-transport operations distribute this entanglement among multiple qubits within the array.
 This would enable remote entangled registers shared between different nodes and, when combined with telecom interfaces and multiplexed protocols, provide a route toward scalable neutral atom quantum repeaters and distributed quantum information processing based on cavity-free, parabolic-mirror nodes.